DefinitelyTyped/types-publisher-watchdog/README.md

 2. Record the merge time of each PR, remembering to dedupe multiple PRs to the same package.
 3. Find the publish time of each corresponding `@types` package.
-4. Compare the two times, using the current time if the package hasn't published yet.
+4. If the publish time is before the merge time, record the difference between the merge time and current time.
-5. Print the times, plus the average time across all packages.
+5. Find the longest time from step (4) of all the recorded PRs.
-6. `npm run check` fails if the average time is over 10,000 seconds, about 2.5 hours.
+6. `npm run check` fails if the longest time is over 10,000 seconds, about 2.5 hours.

 ## Limitations